 The chestnut-collared longspur can be found in the native mixed-grass prairie in Manitoba’s Oak Lake Sandhills and Wetlands Natural Area, West Souris Mixed-grass Prairie Natural Area and East Parklands Natural Area, on the Fort Ellice property.
 In Saskatchewan, this species occurs in Old Man on His Back Prairie and Heritage Conservation Area, Buffalo Valley and Wideview Complex.
 In Alberta, it is found on numerous properties around the prairie grasslands conservation region, including Sandstone Ranch.

 Grasslands are one of the most endangered ecosystems worldwide, with 50 per cent lost to cropland conversion or other uses.
 In Canada, 70 per cent of temperate grasslands have been converted to farms, cities and roads.
-The Nature Conservancy of Canada (NCC) has protected more than 197,684 acres (80,000 hectares) of grasslands, coast to coast.
+The Nature Conservancy of Canada (NCC) has protected 80,000 (197,684 acres) of grasslands, coast to coast.
 NCC works with local partners to support ranching activities through community pastures, which are managed to protect biodiversity and restore habitats in Alberta, Saskatchewan and Manitoba.

 In Manitoba, NCC is developing Multiple Species At Risk Recovery, Management and Research Plans that are used in planning, land management and decision making that is related to effectiveness monitoring also drive the development of key research needs.
 Staff use this tool to guide active land stewardship decision making.
 This approach is used in Manitoba to help guide the management of all NCC-owned lands on which chestnut-collared longspurs occur.